An epicurean adventure to: Pakistan

 - You can brush the cooked Peshwari naan with the glaze as set out in the recipe, but for less sweetness, you can brush it with plain melted butter instead.

-- Scatter over some chopped coriander.
+- Scatter over chopped coriander.

-- Sprinkle over some flaked almonds.
+- Sprinkle over more flaked almonds.

 - Sprinkle with coconut flakes.

-- Serve alongside any curry of choice, like butter chicken, Pasanda curry, Nepalese curry, Coconut beef curry, Chicken Karahi, or as an appetiser.
+- Serve alongside any curry of choice, like butter chicken, Pasanda curry, Nepalese curry, Coconut beef curry, Chicken Karahi or as an appetiser.

 Dishes to compliment your naan